Jamshid-Safarboev/Course_work_Birthday_reminder/README.md

     def send_notification(self):  # Overridden method
         ...

 Abstraction: This is when a class provides an interface for its subclasses but does not provide a complete implementation.
-In your code, the Reminder class is an abstract base class (ABC) that provides an interface for its subclasses.
+In our code, the Reminder class is an abstract base class (ABC) that provides an interface for its subclasses.
 It defines two abstract methods: send_notification and print_reminders. class Reminder(ABC):  # Abstract base class
     @abstractmethod
     def send_notification(self):  # Abstract method